 All About CMHC

-CMHC, Inc. is a practitioner owned comprehensive community mental health center affiliated with a public hospital (Bates County Memorial Hospital) and related primary care clinics.
-The two organizations are moving toward a model of Integrated Care as encouraged in the Accountable Care Act and federal rules and legislation.
-Our systems work seamlessly with Electronic Medical Records (EMR) and active and regular communication between behavioral health, substance abuse, and primary care staff in multidisciplinary team treatment models.
-Dr. Morris, The Clinical Director of CMHC, Inc. sits as a member of the medical staff of the hospital and primary care system and facilitates communication and collaboration at all levels of the system.
+CMHC, Inc. is a practitioner owned comprehensive community mental health center.
+The organization has moved toward a model of Integrated Care as encouraged in the Accountable Care Act and federal rules and legislation.
+Our systems work seamlessly with Electronic Medical Records (EMR) and active and regular communication between behavioral health, substance use, and primary care staff in multidisciplinary team treatment models.

 To contact us: Nevada-call 417-667-8352, Harrisonville-816-380-4010.